gagneurlab/drop/README.md

 cd $HOME/drop_demo/Data
 python fix_sample_anno.py
 ```
 Finally, open the config in the demo directory and modify the paths for all file inputs.
 The default location of the demo directory in the config.yaml is `/home/travis/project/`.
 Replace this with the location of your demo directory for every path in the config.
-For the keys under tools, add the commandline calls or file location of the tools `gatk`, `samtools` and `bcftools` respectively.
+For the keys under tools, add the command line calls or file location of the tools `gatk`, `samtools` and `bcftools` respectively.
 ```
 cd $HOME/drop_demo
 nano config.yaml